Whole Earth Forecaster Home

 All share quite a few peaks and bottoms, adding credence to the temperature/behavior studies quoted on the Evidence page.
 It also supports other BT/temperature studies showing that low BT=warm temperature.
 So since BT can forecast weather it can forecast when crime will be more probable.

 Omaha Homocides and 911 Calls

-There is a high probability of asthmatic episodes during the third and fourth days after BT hits "7" strength.
-As shown below, there is a 50% increase in asthma incidents after BT hits "7" strength.
+The profile below shows that there is a 50% increase in asthma incidents after strong BT (day "0).
 Note that the strongest 5-day asthma period of the year occurred just before and after the strongest BT day of the year in mid-October.

 Association between air pollution and acute childhood wheezy episodes: prospective observational study, BMJ 1996;312:661-665 (16 March), Roger Buchdahl.
 Follow up study: Buchdahl R, Daman Willems C, Vander M, Babiker A. Associations.

 *Note: This study below was published in 2003.
 This exact same weekly Berg Timer is shown compared to more current data from 2013 to the present, 2020.
 See it here: "My Latest Comment or Research".